 All written (paper-like) assignments must be submitted as an "attachment" (.docx, .doc) through Canvas and typed in 12 point black font and double-spaced or points will be lost.
 Discussions and Challenges are NOT accepted late.
 Emailed and private-messaged assignments are not accepted nor considered submitted.
 Rubrics are in Canvas/Assignments.
-Only the Behavior Change and Extra Credit Nutrition Project are accepted up to one week late but will have a ten percent reduction for each day they are late - not accepted more than one week past the original due date.
+Only the Behavior Change Part I paper is accepted up to one week late but will have a ten percent deduction for each day late - not accepted more than one week past the original due date.
+The Behavior Change Final Wrap-Up paper is accepted up to two days late but will have a ten percent deduction for each deduction for each day late - not accepted more than one week past the original due date.
+The Behavior Change Final Wrap-Up paper is accepted up to two days late but will have a ten percent deduction for each day late - not accepted more than two days late.
 Neither Challenges nor Discussions are ever accepted late.
 Please plan ahead and submit everything early before the due date.